 This is a thicker and heartier treat than your traditional fig jam recipe.
-This recipe features a sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
+This sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
 This Fig Conserve is also a great preserve for canning.

 I guess I’m a little predictable.
 When the weather starts to cool, I am ready to bring out my canning gear and spend time putting up preserves, stocks, and soups for our enjoyment as well as for gifting.
 You don’t need fresh figs to make fig jam and this jam made from dried figs can be made all year round.
 I mean come on, who doesn’t like a fig and walnut jam anytime?
 This Dried Fig Jam is always a big hit on our charcuterie board, over brie, over goat cheese or just on its own!

 For this delectable fig conserve recipe, I used a bag of dried figs, a luscious and sunny Meyer lemon, and a few pears.
 As to whether or not there is a difference between fig jam made from fresh figs and dried figs, I think the difference is so subtle that you can’t tell them apart.
 Both divine…..!